FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure.md

 # Project Structure

-In order to navigate through a project easily there needs to be a structure that compartmentalizes concepts.
+In order to navigate through a project easily, there needs to be a structure that compartmentalizes concepts.
 This means that code is grouped together based on some concept.

 For example, here is an example structure that we follow for `Sway` files in the `src` directory.